daattali/beautiful-jekyll/registration.md

 * This year’s t-shirt.
 * A special super sponsor item from our friends at Con Glomerate Megacorp.
 * An invitation to our Guest of Honor dinner Saturday night.

+Please be aware that Pre-Registration prices will end March 1st, 2022 at 11:59 PM CST.
+Prices then will become Walk-in Prices.
+Online Registration will shut down March 31st at 11:59 PM CST.

 ## Pricing